Living in the Pink

 We are a newly formed Community Interest Company that has been created to help people to access activities and resources that can improve people’s health, happiness and wellbeing and to help people to feel involved, to reduce isolation and to feel part of the community.

 We want to bring together people who want to take part in activities or use resources but may have obstacles in their way with providers of a wide range of activities and resources who want to enable more people to participate.
-This website will have free listings of organisations and groups who provide activities and resources and who help people to access them so that people can easily find activities and resources that interest them and to get the help they need to join in.
+This website has free listings of organisations and groups who provide activities and resources and who help people to access them so that people can easily find activities and resources that interest them and to get the help they need to join in.

-Building on the success during the COVID 19 outbreak of organisations and groups who have continued to reach their participants by providing their usual face to face activities and resources ‘online’ (via Zoom/WhatsApp/FaceTime or other platforms), there will be an emphasis on activities and resources that can be provided online as well as face to face.
+Building on the success during the COVID 19 outbreak of organisations and groups who have continued to reach their participants by providing their usual face to face activities and resources ‘online’ (via Zoom/WhatsApp/FaceTime or other platforms), there is an emphasis on activities and resources that can be provided online as well as face to face.
 In this way, people who face obstacles of many sorts to travelling to and accessing face to face activities or resources (potentially the most socially isolated members of the community) can access a much wider range of activities, groups and resources from which they were previously excluded.

 Why ‘Living in the Pink’?